johnpaulguzman/tts_util/README.md

 ## Accessibility

-tts-util is designed with accessibility in mind:
+tts_util is designed with accessibility in mind:

 - Global hotkey activation (no mouse required)
 - GUI controller for users who prefer graphical interfaces